BoardiesITSolutions/Android-MySQL-Connector/README.md

 ## Connecting to a MySQL Server
 To connect to a MySQL server you first need to create the MySQL Connection object.
 You can do this as follows:
 ```
-Connection  mysqlConnection = new Connection("&lt;Hostname&gt;", "&lt;Username&gt;", "&lt;Password&gt;", &lt;Port&gt;, "&lt;Database&gt;", new IConnectionInterface()
+Connection  mysqlConnection = new Connection("<Hostname>", "<Username>", "<Password>", <Port>, "<Database>", new IConnectionInterface()
 ```

-In the above example, &lt;database&gt; is an optional parameter.
+In the above example, <database> is an optional parameter.
 By setting this, when the connection is established, the database name will be the default database used.
 The IConnectionInterface parameter handles connection specific events, such as successfully connected or exception handlers.

 For example, when creating a new IConnectionInterface, you will need to provide the following methods: